Masterzach32/SideScrollerProject/README.md

 - Fire does current health damage, poison now does missing health damage
 - All number data types use double instead of float for accuracy
 - All new assets, bg, playtheme
-- You now play as the fallen emperor Azir, who wants to take bask Shurima
+- You now play as the fallen emperor Azir, who wants to take back Shurima
-- The player cah now spawn soldiers that attack for him, and that he can move around
+- The player can now spawn soldiers that attack for him, and that he can move around

 ### Bugs:
 - Sometimes sluggers spawn traveling left